John Kirwan (politician): Journalism and public life

+In Kalgoorlie, he edited both the Western Argus and Kalgoorlie Miner newspapers, with the latter growing in size and importance under his editorship.
+He was posthumously inducted into the Australian Media Hall of Fame.

 He served as an inaugural member on the Senate of the University of Western Australia from 1912 until 1924.
 He was also involved in the organising committee of the Western Australia Centenary of 1929.
 He was knighted in 1930 and appointed K.C.M.G. in 1947.

 He was a member of the Royal Western Australian Historical Society, contributing numerous articles to Early Days and various international periodicals such as The Times and The Review of Reviews.
 He also wrote an autobiography in 1936.

+Politics

+In 1898, he stood for the Legislative Council seat of North-East Province and lost by 90 votes.
+In 1901, he agreed to stand for the federal seat of Kalgoorlie under the Free Trade Party banner, and won the seat comfortably, becoming the youngest member of the First House of Representatives.
+During his time in federal politics he was a member of the Royal Commission on Iron Bonuses.
+He was defeated by the Labor nominee C. E. Frazer in the second federal election.